The parking lot where Tiffany Bresciani was murdered

 This is the parking lot where serial killer Joel Rifkin murdered Tiffany Bresciani.

-It is situated at 210 South Street in Manhattan, New York.
+It is located at 210 South Street in Manhattan, New York.

 At the time of the murder, the building was home to the New York Post newspaper.
 These days, it is owned by a self-storage company called Manhattan Mini-Storage.